tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 > analyze the φ-function, and it must assign a unique, new value number to the
 > result.

+It also talks about eliminating useless phis, which is optional, but would the strengthen global value numbering pass: it makes more information transparent.

 But what if we want to handle impure instructions?

 ## State management and invalidation